satra/NiPyPe-Paper/nipype_paper.rst

 modifications.

-To address issues with existing workflow systems and the ones described earlier, we present NiPyPE (Neuroimaging in Python: Pipelines and Interfaces), an open source, community-developed, Python-based software package that easily interfaces with existing software for efficient analysis of neuroimaging data and rapid comparative development of algorithms.
-NiPyPE uses a flexible, efficient and well designed programming language – Python – as its foundation.
+To address issues with existing workflow systems and the ones described earlier, we present NiPyPe (Neuroimaging in Python: Pipelines and Interfaces), an open source, community-developed, Python-based software package that easily interfaces with existing software for efficient analysis of neuroimaging data and rapid comparative development of algorithms.
+NiPyPe uses a flexible, efficient and well designed programming language – Python – as its foundation.
 Processing modules and their inputs and outputs are described in an object-oriented manner providing the flexibility to interface with any type of software (not just well behaved command lines).
 The workflow execution engine has a plug-in architecture and supports both local execution on multicore machines and remote execution on clusters.
-NiPyPE is distributed with a BSD License allowing anyone to make changes and redistribute it.
+NiPyPe is distributed with a BSD License allowing anyone to make changes and redistribute it.
 Development is done openly with collaborators from many different labs, allowing rapid adaptation to the varied needs of the neuroimaging